Ultimate Philadelphia Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-A quick look at the location’s short-term rental occupancy levels will tell you if there is an opportunity in the site for more short-term rental properties.
-When almost all of the rental properties have few vacancies, that city necessitates more rental space.
-If investors in the area are having problems renting their current units, you will have trouble renting yours.
+A quick check on the location's short-term rental occupancy rate will tell you whether there is a need in the region for more short-term rental properties.
+A market that demands new rental units will have a high occupancy rate.
+If investors in the city are having challenges renting their existing units, you will have trouble finding renters for yours.

 Short-Term Rental Cash-on-Cash Return